Primary tabs

 If you miss the deadlines specified in this section, you will not be able to submit your application.

-Applicants are asked to submit a research title and proposal with their application.
+Applicants are asked to submit a research title and proposal and a Sample of Work with their application.
 There is no need to select (or contact) a prospective supervisor prior to submitting an application.
 Please note that your admission is subject to final approval by the University's Postgraduate Admissions Office.

 Application Support